Public Health Efforts Step Up Around The World As Coronavirus Cases Rise

 In Beijing, the WHO's director-general, Dr. Tedros Adhanom Ghebreyesus, met with Chinese President Xi Jinping.
 "Stopping the spread of this virus both in China and globally is WHO's highest priority," said Tedros.
 "We appreciate the seriousness with which China is taking this outbreak," he added, praising Chinese officials for sharing data and information about the virus.

 The death toll from the illness has now topped 130, up from six a week ago.
-Total confirmed cases have more than doubled in the past few days — from 2,835 on Monday to 5,974 on Wednesday.
+Total confirmed cases have more than doubled in the past few days — from 2,835 on Monday to 5,974 on Wednesday local time.
 The largest portion of the confirmed cases are in Hubei, the central Chinese province where the outbreak originated in early December in Wuhan, a city of 11 million.

 But new cases continue to emerge around the world.
 Germany was the latest of more than a dozen countries to confirm cases of the coronavirus within their borders — it has found four cases.
 German health officials say they have evidence of human-to-human transmission.